Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

   - One Public Project that uses 3 features above and beyond resourceful routing and auth (this can be an old project that you added these additional features to)
   - One Technical Blog Post (>1000 words)
 - More than two no-call-no-shows, or more than four excused absenses will put you at risk of academic probation

-## Attendance
-Just like any job, attendance at Make School is required and a key component of your success.
-Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
-Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.

-Attendance requirements for scheduled sessions are:
-- No more than two no call no shows per term in any scheduled session.
-- No more than four excused absences per term in any scheduled session.

-Failure to meet these requirements will result in a PIP (Participation Improvement Plan).
-Failure to improve after the PIP is cause for not being allowed to continue at Make School.

 ## Make School Course Policies